The Family Philanthropy Roadmap

 $125,000 to The Department of Chemical Engineering

-John and Kendra Malloy, whose son Liam is in the College of Engineering class of 2024, generously gave $25,000 to the Department of Chemical Engineering during their son’s freshman year to support opportunities for student growth.
+John and Kendra Malloy, whose son Liam earned an engineering degree in 2024, generously gave $25,000 to the Department of Chemical Engineering during their son’s freshman year to support opportunities for student growth.
 Their support enabled students to attend a prestigious Chemical Engineering conference to compete in the Chem-E-Car competition.
 Then, during Liam’s sophomore year, they pledged an additional $100,000.

 \